pavlokostushevych/Address-Book-Application/README.md

 ## Team Repository & My Contributions

 The full team project repository is maintained by the Team Lead and can be found here: [Team Repository](https://github.com/Kunandiir/goit_project)
 (My Student GitHub nickname: [rynikk21](https://github.com/rynikk21))

-You can track my individual commits and contributions in this team repository under my Student GitHub account.
+You can track my individual commits and contributions within this team repository using my GitHub nickname.

 ---
 ## 🚀 Features